-The lack of wayfinding signage may further limit customers' ability to locate available public parking.
-One business owner explains, "[Regarding] parking and bathrooms: signage for the businesses is really important.
-It should say welcome to [Nubian] Square, letting people know where parking is."
-Another business owner points out specific concerns about the Blair Lot, the business district's largest public lot,

-"There's a huge lot, the Blair Lot, and it's all fenced in when you drive down Washington Street.
+The lack of wayfinding signage may further limit customers ability to locate available public parking.
+One business owner explains, "For the businesses, signage [for parking and bathrooms] is really important.
+It should say welcome to Nubian Square, letting people know where parking is."
+Another business points out specific concerns about the Blair Lot, the business district's largest public lot, "There's a huge lot, the Blair Lot, and it's all fenced in when you drive down Washington Street.
 The gate is locked.
 If I were in front of that building as a store, I'd be [unhappy].
 You have to swing around the back and the lot is very visible."
-Well-designed wayfinding signage can help to improve the parking climate as well as other public realm conditions.
+Well-designed wayfinding signage can improve the parking climate as well as other public realm conditions.